Ashleigh Brewer

 Ashleigh May Brewer (born 9 December 1990) is an Australian actress.
 She had a recurring role in The Sleepover Club, before she joined the cast of H_{2}O: Just Add Water.
 Brewer played the role of Kate Ramsay in the long-running Australian soap opera Neighbours from 2009 until 2014.
 She portrayed Ivy Forrester on the CBS Daytime soap opera The Bold and the Beautiful from 2014 until 2018.
-She returned in a recurring capacity in 2024.
+She returned in a recurring capacity from 2024.
 She joined the cast of Home and Away as Chelsea Campbell for six months in 2018.

-Early and personal life
+Early life

 Born and raised in Brisbane, Brewer graduated from Forest Lake College in 2008.
 After moving to Melbourne, Brewer shared a flat with fellow Neighbours star Margot Robbie.

-On 15 January 2024, Brewer announced she was engaged to her partner, filmmaker and studio executive Mark Bauch.
-They were introduced to one another by mutual friend and Brewer's former H_{2}O: Just Add Water co-star Phoebe Tonkin.
+Brewer revealed in an interview for Stellar in February 2026 that she developed an eating disorder when she was 18, shortly after relocating to Melbourne to start work on Neighbours.
+She eventually received help for it in her thirties and has been in recovery for several years.